HaHatake/TetrisContainer/README.md

 # TetrisContainer
-This container is web tetris service in nginx.
+This container is web tetris service in nginx on alphine linux.

 # How to use
 clone this files to your folder